Arshdeep00001/ultimate-shell-scripting-linux-guide/03-user-management/README.md

 - `/etc/group` – Stores group information.
 - `/etc/gshadow` – Stores secure group details.

+- Goto etc folder and do 'cat passwd' or 'cat group' to see all the user or group details.

 ## Creating Users in Linux
 To create a new user in Linux, use: